mrpara/bot-battle-board/README.md

 > charge_attack(num)

 The bot forfeits num turns, and charges an attack.
 After num turns have passed, it will attack for high damage.
-Each turn waited increased the damage by the 1 more point than the previous turn.
+Each turn waited increased the damage by 1 point more than the previous turn.
 For example, charge_attack(1) will cause the bot to forfeit one turn and attack on the second turn for 1 + 2 = 3 damage. charge_attack(2) forfeits two turns, and attacks on the third turn for 1 + 2 + 3 = 6 points of damage. charge_attack(3) forfeits three turns, and attacks on the fourth turn for 1 + 2 + 3 + 4 = 10 points of damage, and so on.

 > defend()